 In-depth study of an individual author, or a literary form.
-(3 units) Prerequisite: ENG 189
+(3 units) Prerequisite: ENG 86A or ENG 86B

 ENG 299 - SPECIAL STUDIES IN ENGLISH

 A course on selected topics in English may be given as independent study.
 (1-4 units) Prerequisite: Instructor's permission